Honors in the Major: CLAS

 - Students should meet with their professional academic advisor before completing a degree application to ensure appropriate timing for completing all needed requirements for graduation.
-The professional advisor and the faculty mentor overseeing the thesis or project must be kept aware of your progress as you complete the requirements for Honors in the Major.
+The professional advisor, the faculty mentor overseeing the thesis or project, and the departmental Honors in the Major faculty coordinator all must be kept aware of your progress as you complete the requirements for Honors in the Major.

 Students must also make sure that any related thesis or project is submitted to the instructor grading the project as soon as possible in the semester of graduation.
-Verification of this project or thesis and its grading must be completed before Honors in the Major can be awarded.
+Verification for this project or for the thesis as well as final courses must be completed and graded before Honors in the Major can be awarded.